Mosquito Control Services

 Not only have mosquitoes passed terrifying diseases back and forth from one human to another, causing mass destruction, chaos and death for centuries, they also have the added bonus of making you itch and scratch till you almost want to cut off the offending body part with the bite.
 You often have no idea that a mosquito is biting you and there is actually quite a sneaky bit of science behind it.

 Within the mosquitoes saliva are a few secret weapons which help the mosquito to bite without you knowing.
 First, the mosquito’s proboscis (or sucking mouth part) is very thin and often able to slide between your nerves, allowing it to drink your blood without your knowledge.
 Second, the saliva also acts like an anesthetic that numbs your skin and tissues so you do not feel the tiny needle being inserted.
 Third, the saliva also contains anticoagulants that prevent you from bleeding from the piercing once the mosquito is done.
 It coagulates and seals the wound, which often times gives these mosquitoes the opportunity to possibly bite you again and again before you are aware of their presence.
 The itching from a mosquito bite is a human’s allergic response to the saliva of this insect.
-Some people are present a more severe reaction than others, thus the reason some demonstrate varying degrees of itchiness.
+Some people present a more severe reaction than others, which is why some bites demonstrate a varying degree of itchiness.

 A Few Ways to Keep Them Away